hth313/OS4/doc/introduction.rst

 Code examples are typically done in lower case as the author feels it somewhat more relaxing to the eyes.
-If MCODE instructions are discussed in the text they are however in upper case to make them stand out more.
+If MCODE instructions are discussed in the text they are in upper case to make them stand out more.

 The development tools used in this guide is NutStudio tools which contains a macro assembler, a linker, a librarian and a debugger.
 The